-Measles is a highly contagious disease that kills over 100,000 children annually.
-It often leaves survivors with life-long disabilities —such as blindness, deafness or brain damage— and costs the global economy millions of dollars annually in medical expenses and lost productivity.
+A highly contagious disease that kills tens of thousands of children every year, measles can cause lifelong disabilities — including blindness, deafness and even permanent brain injury — and costs the global economy millions of dollars annually in medical expenses and lost productivity.

-In 2001, UNICEF and its partners launched an ambitious initiative to work with governments and communities to carry out mass vaccination campaigns and disease surveillance around the world.
-With the generous support of donors, UNICEF and its partners have successfully vaccinated over 1 billion children since 2001 and reduced measles deaths by 71% between 2000 and 2011.
+Over the last 20 years, UNICEF and its partners have pursued an ambitious initiative to work with governments and communities to carry out mass vaccination campaigns and disease surveillance around the world.

 "The fact that any child dies from a vaccine-preventable disease like measles is frankly an outrage and a collective failure to protect the world's most vulnerable children," said Dr. Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization.
 "To save lives, we must ensure everyone can benefit from vaccines — which means investing in immunization and quality health care as a right for all."